flyingrhinonz/nftwatch/README.md

 Config file will be loaded from these paths - whichever is found first.
 If no config file is found - builtin defaults will be used.
-It's safe to run nftwatch without a config file.
+It is safe to run nftwatch without a config file.

 * ~/.config/nftwatch/nftwatch.yml
 * ~/.nftwatch.yml